Soferox/Soferox-Core/README.md

 Updated to Bitcoin reference wallet 0.16.0 on June 2018

-Updated to own reference of 3.0.0 on December 2018 Soferox Core Wallet
+Updated to own reference of 3.0.0 on December 2018

+Updated to own reference of 3.0.1 on January 2019 Soferox Core Wallet

 https://www.soferox.com